Sir John Evelyn, 2nd Baronet

-Evelyn married Mary Boscawen, the fourth daughter of his maternal uncle, Hugh Boscawen, 1st Viscount Falmouth, on 17 August 1732 at Westminster Abbey.
+Evelyn married Mary Boscawen, the fourth daughter of his maternal uncle Hugh Boscawen, on 17 August 1732 at Westminster Abbey.
 She was born on 12 November 1705 and was baptised on 21 November 1705 at St. James's, Westminster.
 She died on 15 September 1749, and was buried at Wotton.
-He died on 11 June 1767 aged 60 at Wotton and was buried there 8 days later.
+He died on 11 June 1767 aged 60 in Wotton and was buried there 8 days later.
 He was succeeded by his only son Frederick.

 There is a known lifetime portrait of Sir John, Attributed to Jonathan Richardson with family provenance formally with Cider House Galleries Ltd.